wastore/azure-storage-samples-for-java/clientEncryptionToCPKNMigrationSamples/ClientSideKeyVaultKeyToCustomerManagedKey/src/main/java/README.md

 [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 #### Code Sample Specific Setup
 Must create a service principal and connect it to a key vault associated with Azure subscription.
-Set system environmental variables to contain the following variables whose values are found in service principal (does not have to be in app.config):
+Modify app.config to contain the following variables whose values are found in service principal:
- * *AZURE_CLIENT_ID*
+ * *clientId*
- * *AZURE_CLIENT_SECRET*
+ * *clientSecret*
- * *AZURE_TENANT_ID*
+ * *tenantId*

-Requires modification of app.config file in setup folder.
+Requires modification of app.config file in exampleCreation folder.
 Must add values to variables listed below:
  * *sharedKeyCred* (for storage account)
  * *storageAccount*
  * *keyVaultUrl*
  * *resourceGroup*
  * *subscription*

- Requires the following variables in same app.config file, should not be changed if using given setup.
+ Requires the following variables in same app.config file, should not be changed if using given exampleCreation.
  * *containerName*
  * *blobName*
- * *blobDecryptedName* (name for reuploaded blob)
+ * *blobNameAfterMigration* (name for reuploaded blob)
+ * *clientSideEncryptionKeyName*
- * *keyName*
+ * *serverSideEncryptionKeyName*
- * *encryptionScope*
+ * *encryptionScope* (name of encryption scope)
+ * *keyWrapAlgorithm*

+#### How to use files
+First, ensure to follow setup as described above and that the app.config file is filled out completely.
+Variables that have already been filled out are left as is if ExampleCreation.java will be run.
+Running the ExampleCreation is optional as long as if customer has a client-side encrypted blob ready to be migrated and an encryption scope created.
+After ExampleCreation is run, run Migration to perform migration to server-side encryption.